sidju/CV/CV.md

 *June 2019 to February 2021 at Lecip Arcontia*

 Since I had a great breadth of competence in a small company I ended up doing a bit of everything as needed.
+Rather than only software development I also performed network administration tasks and acted as tech-support for other employees.

 Most notably:
 - I created a test harness and script to validate that the software abstractions